The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 \item \emph{Variance} of an observable in a state

-is the mean-square deviation from, or quadratic \emph{fluctuation} around, the mean of an observable (in repeated measurements).
-It is the most often used quantification for the ``width'' of the density of its probability distribution:
+is the mean-square \emph{deviation} from, or the quadratic \emph{fluctuation} around, the mean of an observable (in repeated measurements).
+It is most commonly used to quantify the ``width'' of the (distributional) density $\rho_A$ of its probability distribution $\mu_A$:

-\paragraph{Facts:} \parbox[t]{0.85\textwidth}{\begin{enumerate}[label = \roman*)] \itemsep{0.5em} \item $\sigma_{\lambda A}^2=\lambda^2\sigma_A^2\,,\qquad\sigma^2_{A+\lambda\uu}=\sigma^2_A\,,\quad \lambda\in\R\,.$ \item \boxedtext{$\sigma_A^2 \geq 0$} \item \boxedtext{$\sigma_A^2 = 0 \; \Longleftrightarrow\;\mu_A\;$ is a {\scshape Dirac} measure $\;\Longleftrightarrow\; W$ is an eigenstate of $A$} \end{enumerate}}
+\paragraph{Facts:} \parbox[t]{0.85\textwidth}{\begin{enumerate}[label = \roman*)] \itemsep{0.5em} \item $\sigma_{\lambda A}^2=\lambda^2\sigma_A^2\,,\quad\sigma^2_{A+\lambda\uu}=\sigma^2_A\,;\quad \lambda\in\R\,.$ \item \boxedtext{$\sigma_A^2 \geq 0$} \item \boxedtext{$\sigma_A^2 = 0 \; \Longleftrightarrow\;\mu_A\;$ is a {\scshape Dirac} measure $\;\Longleftrightarrow\; W$ is an eigenstate of $A$} \end{enumerate}}

 [similar in the \CM\ and \CPT;\, \CM\ observables as random variables]

 \begin{proof} \begin{enumerate}[label = \roman*)] \itemsep{0.5em} \item obvious by definition. \item by the operator inequality $\big( A - \langle A\rangle\uu \big)^2\geq \mathbb{0} $\,. \item The first equivalence is standard by the {\scshape Chebyshev} inequality \cite{Bau1996}.\\ The equivalence ``$\sigma_A^2=0\;\Longleftrightarrow\; W$ is an eigenstate of $A$''\; can be shown as follows: